top of page

 Materials in Class and Appropriate Fingernail Length

-Students are expected to come to class daily ready to learn and rehearse.
+Students are expected to come to class daily, ready to learn and rehearse.
 Students who do not have their instruments and/or required materials in class will receive a Z grade for each day they are out of compliance.
-Students who do not have appropriate fingernail length for playing their instrument will receive a Z grade for each day they are out of compliance.
-Students who have instruments in repair must have a parent email Ms. Gonzalez and/or Mr. Yucra to explain the repair needed and the date the repair should be completed.
-If the repair will take more than 2 school days, the parent must request a loaner instrument from the repair shop.
+Students who do not have the appropriate fingernail length for playing their instrument will receive a Z grade for each day they are out of compliance.
+Students who have instruments in repair must have a parent email Mr. Yucra and/or Mr. Sheary to explain the repair needed and the expected completion date.
+If the repair will take more than two school days, the parent must request a loaner instrument from the repair shop or from us, if available.

 Instrument Expectations

-It is required that all students own or rent a personal string instrument and bring it daily to class.
-It is to the benefit of every student to use their personal instrument at school and at home, as changing instruments is not good for technique, tone, and intonation.
+It is required that all students own or rent a personal string instrument and bring it to class daily.
+It is to the benefit of every student to use their personal instrument at school and home, as changing instruments can negatively impact technique, tone, and intonation.
 Instruments should be strung with high-quality strings.
 Bows should be re-haired at least once every year.
-In their cases students, should have a shoulder rest or rock stop, rosin, a rosin rag, nail clippers and at least one full set of extra strings at all times.
-A limited number of school cellos and basses are available for loan for those students who do not yet have personal instruments and/or have no way of transporting their instrument to and from their home.
-Students who use a school cello or bass are required to transport their own bow in a bow case daily to and from school.
+In their cases, students should have a shoulder rest (violins/violas) or rock stop (cellos/basses), rosin, a rosin rag, nail clippers, and at least one complete set of extra strings at all times.
+A limited number of school cellos and basses are available for loan for those students who do not yet have personal instruments and/or who cannot transport their instrument to and from their home.
+Students who use a school bass are required to transport their own bow in a bow case daily to and from school.
 Students cannot leave personal instruments in the orchestra room overnight!
 The school does not assume responsibility for any instruments left overnight or over the weekend.
 Please make sure that your child takes their personal instrument home daily.
-If they do not, it is the sole responsibility and liability of the parent should anything happen to the instrument.
+Students will receive a "Z" if their instrument is left at school overnight.
+If the problem persists, detentions can be assigned as well.

 Instrument Care Expectations

 All students are responsible for the care of any school instrument assigned to them.
-If damage occurs to their assigned instrument at home or at school, the student is financially responsible to repair or replace the instrument immediately.
-Normal wear and tear on an instruments is the responsibility of the program, however, damage caused by a student’s negligence is the responsibility of the student and the family.
+If damage occurs to their assigned school instrument at home or at school, the student is financially responsible to repair or replace the instrument immediately.
+Normal wear and tear on school instruments is the responsibility of the program, however, damage caused by a student’s negligence is the responsibility of the student and the family.
 Think of your instrument like a new born baby.
 Do not leave it unattended in a car, do not leave it in direct sunlight, do not leave it where it can get wet, do not leave it where it can get stepped or tripped on, do not leave it where something can fall on it.
-If you are not a bowed string player, please do not try to tune your child’s instrument!
+If you do not have experience handling bowed string instruments, please do not try to tune your child’s instrument!
 You will more than likely break the string or drop the bridge.
 If this happens, you will be responsible for the repair.
-Instrument repair and replacement ranges from $30.00 to $10, 000 depending on the instrument and the repair/replacement needed and are solely the responsibility of the parent.
+Instrument repair and replacement ranges from $30.00 to $10,000 depending on the instrument and the repair/replacement needed and are solely the responsibility of the parent.
 A quote from 2 MDCPS approved vendors/luthiers will be obtained and the responsible adult will pay the lower of the two prices.

 Performance Guidelines